doot0/compago/README.md

 ##### Configuration
 Located in `/configuration/*.scss`

+You should place variables for your project in the folder.

 ##### Utilities
 Located in `/utils/*.scss`

+Mixins and functions that consume the configs.

 ##### Generics
 Located in `/generics/*.scss`

+Resets, third party libs

 ##### Base
 Located in `/base/*.scss`

+Element styles e.g. h1, h2, h3, p, ul etc

 ##### Atomics
 Located in `/atomics/*.scss`

+Atomic, SRP (single responsibility principle) style classes

 ##### Objects
 Located in `/objects/*.scss`

+Re-usable UI patterns

 ##### Components
 Located in `/components/*.scss`

+Bespoke UI implementations

 ##### Immutables
 Located in `/immutables/*.scss`

+Stuff with !important in it

 ---